API

 For more details, see s3fs documentation.

-Before the execution, the DAG analysis reviews if the VTL script is a direct acyclic graphs.
+Before the execution, the DAG analysis reviews if the VTL script is a direct acyclic graph.

 This function has the following params: